-If you’ve been meaning to kick your marketing efforts into high gear but just don’t know where to start…
+If you’ve been meaning to kick your marketing efforts into high gear and step into the social media advertising world, but just don’t know where to start…

 …then this Facebook advertising for contractors strategy is going to have you looking like Tim Allen on cloud nine.

-Before you get all excited and dive into the Facebook ads manager, the first thing you need to do is come up with a compelling offer.
+Before you get all excited and dive into the Facebook ads manager, the first thing you need to do with your Facebook advertising for contractors strategy is come up with a compelling offer.

 If you have to read the following sentence 10 times for it to sink in, then I suggest you do: